Why Inspect Concrete?

 Five or ten years after this slab is poured, do you think anyone will remember where the rebar, conduit, and PT cables are?

 Concrete coring and sawcutting can be risky, especially if you don’t know what’s in the concrete before you start work.
 In many cases, the risks can be eliminated by using x-ray techniques prior to coring or sawcutting in order to locate rebar, post-tensioned cable, and conduit.

 International Inspection, Inc. will perform concrete x-ray inspections anytime (24 hours) and develop the resulting film on site for immediate results.
 Concrete contents are then indicated on the surface using permanent markers, unless indicated otherwise.

-SIR would also be the method of choice for slabs on grade, retaining walls, and other conditions where only one-side accessibility is available
+One-side accessibility – SIR would also be the method of choice for slabs on grade, retaining walls, and other conditions where only one-side accessibility is available.